 - Impact of this increase in bid value overflows to the value of the grain bids in the immediate market region, on average 247.7MM bushels within the radius of impact.
 Discounting for the amount running through the new shuttle-house providing additional value of $23.57MM in bid volume growth for the area equating to $24.77MM of increased bid value in a region where 25% of the census tracts are LICs, for an annual potential increase of $6.2MM on pricing directly in these census tracts.

-Third, the extrapolated value of the increase in pricing retained at the Cooperative level for the 12MM bushels is approximately $600,000 per annum.
+- The extrapolated value of the increase in pricing retained at the Cooperative level for the 12MM bushels is approximately $600,000 per annum.
 This value is provided in annual member dividend pay-out or used to support capital needs that extend the life of existing assets of the Cooperative, typically a combination of both.

-Currently, according to the US Department of Agriculture, East Asia is the major source of demand for corn and soybean exports.
+Without the train capacity, WFS would not be able to connect to the growing grain markets of Asia.
+At the time of allocation, according to the US Department of Agriculture, East Asia was the major source of demand for corn and soybean exports.